fsfe/reuse-docs/spec.md

 ### REUSE.toml

-Copyright and Licensing Information MAY be associated with a file through a REUSE.toml file.
+Copyright and Licensing Information MAY be associated with a file through a `REUSE.toml` file.
 The intended use case of this method is large directories where including a comment header in each file (or in `.license` companion files) is impossible or undesirable.

-A REUSE.toml file MAY be located in any directory, and can cover files that are within its directory or deeper.
-You MAY have multiple REUSE.toml files in different directories.
+A `REUSE.toml` file MAY be located in any directory, and can cover files that are within its directory or deeper.
+You MAY have multiple `REUSE.toml` files in different directories.

 The `version` key (REQUIRED) MUST have an integer value representing the schema version of the file.
-This specification describes version 1 of REUSE.toml.
+This specification describes version 1 of `REUSE.toml`.

 Each `[[annotations]]` table represents an association of Copyright and Licensing Information to zero or more Covered Files.
 It has the following keys:

-- `path` (REQUIRED), a string or list of strings of paths relative to the REUSE.toml file's directory.
+- `path` (REQUIRED), a string or list of strings of paths relative to the `REUSE.toml` file's directory.
 Each path is a path to a Covered File with which to associate the table's Copyright and Licensing Information.
 A path MAY fail to resolve to a file in the Project.
 A path MAY use globbing.
 These are the globbing and matching rules: